Is Drake The Real-Life ‘Good Luck Chuck?’: 4 Women That Found Love After Dating Him

 In the 2007 classic film ‘Good Luck Chuck,’ Dane Cook plays a man notorious for being the last guy women sleep with before finding their soul mate.
 Now looking at Rihanna, JLo, and more stars, that seems to be happening to Drake IRL!

 Maybe it’s time for Drake, 30, to brush up on his 2007 rom-coms!
 It seems like Drake goes through girls like we go through donuts… quickly.
 However, each of the women he’s dated have found Prince Charming quickly after they split.
-We thought that sounded familiar, and then we remembered the Dank Cook movie Good Luck Chuck!
+We thought that sounded familiar, and then we remembered the Dane Cook movie Good Luck Chuck!
 The premise of the 2007 movie is that the main character is cursed so that every woman that sleeps with him finds her soulmate afterwards… and it’s never him.
 Could Drake be suffering a similar fate?!
 Hear us out.

 Drake and Serena Williams began allegedly seeing each other in Aug.
 2015.
 They went on dates.
 Drake sat court-side at the U.S. Open.
 They seemed serious.
 And then they split!
 However, it only took a couple of months before news broke that Serena had moved on with Reddit founder Alexis Ohanian.
 Now they’re engaged AND expecting a baby!